 Alongside David Bowie, prominent glam rock artists include T. Rex, Queen, Slade, Wizard, Gary Glitter, and Elton John.

 Rather than glitter, they flaunted offensive and vulgar clothing and were often associated with S&M and hard drugs.
-Notable artists include Sex Pistols, Ramones, Green Day, and Buzzcocks.
+Notable punk artists include Sex Pistols, Ramones, Green Day, and Buzzcocks.

 These movies are an ode to punk and glam rock, featuring characters who ditch their ordinary lives to pursue their dreams of musical chaos.